sinequa/SinequaForAzure/packer/README.md

   build-image.pkr.hcl
 ```

-### 2. build-image-with-image Sample <a name="build-image-with-image">
+### 2. build-image-with-gallery Sample <a name="build-image-with-image">
-`build-image-with-image\build-image-with-image.pkr.hcl`: Create a VM image with Packer and publish it in an Image Gallery
+`build-image-with-gallery\build-image-with-gallery.pkr.hcl`: Create a VM image with Packer and publish into an Image Gallery

  Variable | Description
 --- | ---